Your Cart

 What is Pichwai Painting in the worship of Lord Krishna’s Significance?

 The devotees belonging to the Pushti Marg observe 24 essential darshans and festivals.
-At the time of formal viewing, the offering includes the sumptuous food defined as bhoga and divine adornment, shringara.
+At the time of formal viewing, the offering includes the sumptuous food defined as bhoga and divine adornment, Shringara.
 Here pichwais play a significant role as part of a matched set of textile coverings, including wall coverings, ceiling canopies, and coverings for the throne, steps, and other platforms.

 Shrinathji Pichwai Paintings- religious and cultural themes represented